 - applying special coatings and sealants to protect teeth

-- taking radiographs (x-rays) and impressions of your mouth at the dentists' request
+- taking radiographs (x-rays) and impressions of a patient's mouth at the dentist's request

-- referring patient to dentist for further treatment
+- referring the patient to a dentist for further treatment

-- showing patients how look after their teeth and gums
+- showing patients how to look after their teeth and gums

 - visiting schools and giving talks to pupils about dental hygiene

 - carrying out teeth whitening (after additional training).